polterguy/phosphorusfive/README.md

 _"comes alive"_, and creating rich web apps, becomes ridiculously easy.
 You can read an MSDN article about Hyperlambda [here](https://msdn.microsoft.com/en-us/magazine/mt809119).

+These three innovations combined, makes C# become a _"dynamic"_ programming language.
+In fact, much more dynamic than any other dynamic programming languages you have ever used.

 ## Perfect encapsulation and polymorphism

 The 3 USPs mentioned above, facilitates for a development model, which allows you to combine your existing C# skills,